BACE Timebank Rotating Header Image

 New in 2024: Timebanking in Jamestown, CA

-BACE Timebank is expanding into Tuolumne County by pilot testing timebanking in a small mobile home community in the mountains of Jamestown.
-Jamestown is 3 square miles, and according to the 2010 Census, Jamestown has 3423 residents, with 40% living in rental housing.
-Jamestown was a California Gold Rush town and was made a historical landmark in 1949.
-Do you know someone living in Jamestown, California or nearby?
-If so, tell them that BACE Timebank is up and running in Jamestown!
+BACE Timebank is expanding into Tuolumne County by pilot testing timebanking in a small mobile home community in the mountains of Jamestown, a historical Gold Rush town and landmark since 1949.
+It is three square miles, has 3423 residents (2010 Census), and 40% of residents live in rental housing.
+If you know someone living there or nearby, tell them that BACE Timebank is up and running in Tuolumne County!